dmali69/studio/README.md

-# Firebase Studio
+# Movie Culture

+This was made by Sukanya Das, Shreya Ghosh, Swastika Chakraborty & Debangan Mali

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter.

 To get started, take a look at src/app/page.tsx.